cs-sst/cs-sst.github.io/formalhci.md

 and a model of long-term memory that evolves throughout the time by exploiting experiences to build new knowledge about the interaction, thus mimicking the creation of expectations and mental models.
 CAFAISHA can be used for modelling and analysing <em>interactive systems</em> and <em>human activities</em> as well as
-<em>exploring alternative cognitive theories</em>, such as different models of the closure phenomenon, using the same set of real-life examples in order to understand which one appears to best match real data.
-Formal analysis is carried out using
+<em>exploring alternative cognitive theories</em>, such as different models of the closure phenomenon, using the same set of real-life examples in order to understand which one appears to best match real data. <em>Formal analysis</em> is carried out using
 <em>model-checking</em></p>

 - Download [CAFAISHA](cafaisha.zip) (coming soon!)